pixelhumain/GoGoCartoJs/docs/dataset.md

 }
 ```

-Whenever GoGoCarto Needs smoe elements, it will call the given API with the followings params
+Whenever GoGoCarto needs elements, it will call the given API with the followings params

 **mainOptionId** : If you are using the `showOnePanePerMainOption` option (see [Configuration documentation](configuration.md)) the Id of the current MainOption is sent.
 In this case, you would prefer send only the elements which are linked to this main option

 **boundsJson** : An array of bounds object.
-A bounds is a rectangle refined with two point : southWest and northEast corner.
+A bounds is a rectangle defined with two points : southWest and northEast corners.
 A single bounds looks like
 ```json
 {